 Likewise, if you are dealing with issues at home and you feel like you’re not succeeding at work.
 It’s hard to give 100% to either side of the scale because you fear you’ll fail someone or something!
 So your goal is to try to split your time, energy and effort equally between work and to your life.

 This goal zaps your time and energy because you can get frustrated trying to attain it!
-Even when you do get to that feeling of balance if something affects the scale you need to start your balancing act all over again.
+Even when you do reach that feeling of balance, if something affects the scale you need to start your balancing act all over again.
 It turns into a constant struggle.
 Don't you think you could do without this?
 Working motherhood is challenging enough!